 Soft Referential Integrity is a hint to the Optimizer that a relationship between tables exists.
 The Optimizer will rely on this information; it will not enforce referential integrity, but it assumes that it is user imposed.

 Soft Referential Integrity is used for INNER JOIN Elimination in views.

-If we select only columns from the referencing table (primary key side) of a view containing an inner join with a soft referential integrity defined between two tables, the inner join can be avoided.
+If we select only columns from the referencing table (primary key side) of a view containing an inner join with soft referential integrity defined between two tables, the inner join can be avoided.
 Here is an example:

 If we execute below SQL statement, the Optimizer will not join to table “Trades”, as all referenced columns are from table “Trader”, and the defined soft referential integrity ensures that each row in “Trades” will be available in “Trader”.
 Therefore, there is no need to “filter” non-matching rows with the INNER JOIN.